rozek/gundb-simple-file-storage-adapter/README.md

 * it allows for "node id filtering", which means that it can be configured to persist only those nodes that belong to one or multiple given "containment trees" (and ignore any others)
 * it offers a "keyhole" which can be used to inspect some adapter internals (currently, it simply counts all actually processed "put" requests and provides a reference to the internally cached node set)

-> **Important**: this storage adapter is not yet finished and its documentation still has to be written.
-The plan is to finish everything by end of June, 2023

 ## Usage ##